-This process is essentially a quality control mechanism by which experts evaluate manuscripts, and its objective is to ensure a high quality of published science.
+This peer review process is essentially a quality control mechanism by which experts evaluate manuscripts, and its objective is to ensure a high quality of published science.
 However, peer reviewers do not make the decision to accept or reject papers.
-Decision-making authority rests solely with journal editors or the journal’s editorial board and the editor is considered to be central to the decision-making process.
+Decision-making authority rests solely with journal editors or the journal’s editorial board, and the editor is considered to be central to the decision-making process.

-All the manuscripts submitted go under the initial checking process.
+All the manuscripts submitted go through the initial checking process.
 During the initial screening, journal editors mainly check the following:

 Is the manuscript of minimum acceptable quality and writing good enough to make it worth reviewing?

-Is the manuscript compliant with the ISIH’s instructions for authors?
+Is the manuscript compliant with the AIIE’s instructions for authors?

-The peer review is completed once all the reviewers send the journal a detailed report with their comments on the manuscript and their recommendation.
+The peer review is completed once all the reviewers send the journal a detailed report with their comments on the manuscript and their recommendations.

 The Editorial board of the journal of Applied Issues in Islamic Education considers the feedback provided by the peer reviewers and arrives at a decision for accepting or rejecting the article.
 After accepting the article and pre-publishing it, the final edition is done.

 The journal of Applied Issues in Islamic Education follows the policies and guidelines of the Committee on Publication Ethics (COPE) and abides by its Code of Conduct in dealing with potential cases of misconduct.